-Medical assistance is considered as urgent or necessary when travelling in an EEC country.
+Medical assistance is considered urgent or necessary when travelling in an EEC country.
 For example, Mike lives in Manchester and travels to Spain through France on his summer holiday.
 Unfortunately, he has an accident that requires hospital treatment.
 Mike receives medical treatment in France which he pays for.
 When Mike returns to the UK he can ask the NHS for a refund.
 In other words, all unplanned medical services that you had abroad.
-Mike can apply for a refund even if he did not have EHIC/GHIC or clinic did not accept it.
+Mike can apply for a refund even if he did not have EHIC/GHIC or the clinic did not accept it.
+You can apply for an unplanned treatment refund now.